-Still, I think a list is possible.
+Still, I think a list is possible, and here’s mine.

 The list doesn’t include any classics (Epstein’s advice to keep a classic going at all times stands) and it ignores the Bible (which should be a mainstay if you’re Catholic).
 Every book was published after 1900.

 Although the list is geared toward young men and women, maturer adults would also benefit from them as well.

 I won’t argue that it’s the best list, and I don’t expect everyone to agree with the list, and I wouldn’t be surprised if I’ve omitted a few that should’ve made it.
 But despite its potential shortcomings, I highly recommend every book on it.